hackclub/putting-the-you-in-cpu/README.md

 #### Step 1: Setup

-We've now reached `do_execveat_common`, the core function for executing programs.
-We're going to take a small step back from staring at code so we can get a more general idea of what's going on.
+We've now reached `do_execveat_common`, the core function handling program execution.
+We're going to take a small step back from staring at code to get a more general idea of what's going on.

 The first major job of `do_execveat_common` is setting up a struct called `linux_binprm`.
 I won't include a copy of [the whole struct definition](https://github.com/torvalds/linux/blob/22b8cc3e78f5448b4c5df00303817a9137cd663f/include/linux/binfmts.h#L15-L65), but there are a couple of important fields to go over: